Single-Peakedness and Total Unimodularity: New Polynomial-Time Algorithms for Multi-Winner Elections: Chamberlin--Courant's Rule

+To understand the program, it is convenient to rephrase it in logical language: we can interpret ``$\le$'' as ``only if'', and ``$+$'' as ``or'' in constraints (3).
+For example, the second constraint of type (3) can be read as $x_{1,2}$ only if the committee contains either $b$ or $c$.

+Clearly, for this profile, the committee $\{b,d\}$ is optimal, which allows us to set all the $x_{i,\ell}$-variables to 1, yielding objective value 8.
+If we were to take the committee size $k = 1$ (in which case Chamberlin--Courant is the same as the Borda count), then $\{c\}$ is the optimum committee.
+That committee forces us to set $x_{1,1} = 0$, but allows us to set all the others to $1$, yielding objective value 7, which is $c$'s Borda score.
+For general profiles, we can see correctness of the formulation as follows.

 \begin{proposition} Program \textup{(CC-IP)} correctly computes an optimal committee according to $\mathbf w$-Chamberlin--Courant. \end{proposition} \begin{proof} In any feasible solution of \textup{(CC-IP)}, the variables $y_c$ encode a committee of size $k$.
 Fix such a committee $W = \{ c\in C : y_c = 1 \}$.
-We show that in optimum, the objective value of the solution is the objective value of this committee according to $\mathbf w$-CC.
+We show that the optimum objective value of a feasible solution with these choices for the $y_c$-variables is the objective value of this committee according to $\mathbf w$-CC.

 Since $\mathbf w' \ge 0$, in optimum, every $x_{i,r}$ will be set to $1$ if constraint (3) allows this.
 This is the case iff there is a committee member $c\in W$ with $\rank_i(c) \ge r$, i.e., iff the `point' $x_{i,r}$ is earned as described above.
-Then it is clear that the objective of (CC-IP) corresponds to Chamberlin--Courant's objective. \end{proof}
+Thus, the objectives of (CC-IP) and Chamberlin--Courant coincide. \end{proof}

+Similarly to the case of PAV, the constraint matrix of our example instance can be obtained by taking the matrix in Figure~\ref{fig:sp-to-c1p}, appending a row of all-1s for constraint (2), and then adding negative unit columns.
+By Proposition~\ref{prop:tum-manipulations}, the resulting matrix is totally unimodular, because the matrix $M_{\text{SP}}^P$ that we started out with has the consecutive ones property.
+More generally, the proof is as follows.

 \begin{proposition} The constraint matrix of \textup{(CC-IP)} is totally unimodular when the input preferences are single-peaked. \end{proposition} \begin{proof} After similar simplification as in Proposition~\ref{prop:pav-tum} we see that the constraint matrix of (CC-IP) is